 Go dolphin and humpback whale watching; you can spot migrating whales along the coast, and good places include Cape Byron between May and November and Hervey Bay between early August and late September.

 Sniff, swirl and sip some exceptional Australian wines in the Hunter Valley wine district, famous for winemakers such as Dalwood Estate, De Iuliis and McGuigans.
 It is a two-hour drive north of Sydney and is Australia's oldest wine region.
 Boasting over 120 wineries and many restaurants serving local produce, this area is ideal for a romantic getaway.

 Lord Howe Island

-It's a two-hour flight from Sydney, but this World Heritage-listed island in the Pacific is the place to really escape to.
-Only 400 visitors are on the island at any one time and those who are there enjoy snorkelling around the coral reef, strolling the beach forests or venturing up Mt Gower for panoramic views (www.lordhoweisland.info).
+It's a two-hour flight from Sydney, but this World Heritage-listed island in the Pacific is the place to escape to.
+At just 11 km long, only 400 visitors are on the island at any one time.
+Those who visit enjoy snorkelling around the coral reef with over 500 species of fish, strolling the beach forests or venturing up Mount Gower for panoramic views.

 Willandra Lakes Region

 The Willandra Lakes Region is world-renowned as one of the earliest-known ritual cremation sites.
 The 370,000 hectares (913,000 acres) of semi-arid country is home to a vast system of ancient lakes and sweeping dunes.
 In 1968 the archaeological discovery of skeletal remains indicated that Aborigine communities had inhabited the area 40,000 years ago.
 Nowadays, you can take a trip to the Mungo National park and spend a day trekking through its otherworldly landscapes.